Hanna520/510_Survival_Analysis/README.md

 It will output a summary of the survival analysis (Cox Proportional Hazard survival analysis) output before and after removing insignificant variables.

-These ouputs are in the Results folder.
+These outputs are in the Results folder.

 ## How to run the code

 This code is NOT executable because the data sets are restricted.
-Please read the .html file for the code and its ouputs.
+Please read the .html file for the code and its outputs.
 The .html file is in the Markdown Files folder

+## Response to Peer Review comments:

+1. The data is de-identified.
+The date of birth and date of death (if applicable) are masked.
+There's no other information that can identify the patient.
+But nevertheless, the data is restricted.
+2. The inconsistency in subsetting the data by columns is fixed.
+3. About using a training and test set, since this project is to identify factors that impact the mortality and to analyze the effect of the impact, it is more explanatory than predictive at this point and thus no need to split the data into training and test sets.
+   However, our future work will include a prediction part after investigating more variables such as vital sign data and topic modeling results from doctor’s notes.
+In the prediction part, we will split the data into training and test sets.